shakacode/cypress-on-rails/README.md

 yarn run cypress open
 ```

+*WARNING!!:* ``cypress-on-rails can execute arbitrary ruby code ``
+please use with extra caution if starting your local server on 0.0.0.0

 Now you can create scenarios and commands that are plan ruby files that get loaded
 through middleware, the ruby sky is your limit.